-On Thursday, March 23, 2023, the Department of Mathematics will welcome Dr. Alex V. Kontorovich as our 2022-23 Clanton Visiting Mathematician speaker.
-There will be an afternoon colloquium talk and also a general audience talk in the evening.
+On Thursday, October 5, 2023, the Department of Mathematics welcomed Dr. Tadashi Tokieda as our 2023-24 Clanton Visiting Mathematician speaker.
+There was an afternoon colloquium talk and also a general audience talk in the evening.

 Afternoon Reception